mromerom/sezzle-collab-calcv2/README.md

 # Sezzle Calc

-This project was a (language agnostic) coding challenge given to me by Sezzle.
-It's a calculator that allows multiple users to remotely make basic calculations and display the results for anyone else connected to see.
+This full-stack project was a (language agnostic) coding challenge given to me by Sezzle.
+It is a calculator that allows multiple users to remotely make basic calculations and display the results for anyone else connected to see.
 It can be thought of as a WebSocket-based chat React app where the only form of communication is math operations.
 A live version of the project can be found at https://sezzle-collab-calc.netlify.com/
 The original version of the project is [here.](https://github.com/mromerom/sezzle-collab-calc) There are very small differences between the two, and those were done for hosting/deployment purposes.

 ![Sezzle Calc Demo](demo/sezzle-calc-demo.gif)